vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 We talked to a couple of my American friends.
 Most of them said what F said was plain nonsense.
 However, none of them are legal experts so I still couldn't be sure.
-I now have an appointment with student legal services next week to get to the bottom of this.
+I made an appointment with student legal services to get to the bottom of this.

+When I finally met with student legal services, the lawyer confirmed that there was no such "48-hour period" thing.
+Once the title has been transferred and the payment has been received, the transaction was over.
+When I asked if I should prompt F for the remaining $100, the lawyer advised against it.
+His words were "let sleeping dogs lie", which I completely agree with.

 Of course, after all this, the issue of the remaining $100 was never raised again.
 So F got what he wanted -- a good car for $3000.
 This was